 Administrative Manager, Bookkeeper

 Carmen Lescher is a "jill-of-all-trades" who is comfortable on the farm or construction site, around the kitchen, and in the garden or office.
 She has owned and operated a pasture-based poultry farm; worked on construction crews building passive solar, off-grid houses; and supported many small business with online marketing, administration, and event registration.
-Carmen is currently the Outreach and Operations Coordinator for Southeast Wise Women, where she works with team of amazing women to put on the Southeast Wise Women Herbal Conference and Herbal Immersion.
-She has spent most of the last 10 years at Earthaven Ecovillage as a dedicated and participatory community member.
+Carmen is currently the Treasurer of Earthaven Ecovillage where he has spent most of the last 10 years as a dedicated and participatory community member.
 She is happy when she's cooking, solving problems, and practicing nonviolent communication.

 Co-Founder and Consultant

 Lee Warren is a homesteader, herbalist, writer, food activist, and the co-founder of Imani Farm, a pasture-based cooperative farm focused on small-scale organic dairy and egg production.
 She is also a co-founder of Village Terraces CoHousing Neighborhood, a permaculture neighborhood “pod” within Earthaven Ecovillage.
 Lee has lived, loved, and worked in cooperatives since 1997 and has facilitated work-trade, internships, and apprentice programs for over ten years.
-Equally passionate about women’s empowerment, nourishing foods, and self-reliant healthcare, she is the Program Director for the Southeast Women’s Herbal Conference.
-For more information and to see her articles, newsletters, and blogs, visit her website.
+Equally passionate about women’s empowerment, nourishing foods, and self-reliant healthcare, she is the Executive Director for the Organic Grower's School.